×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One way to find a place to live in Scotland is to search online for rental listings.
 Websites such as Rightmove, Zoopla, and Gumtree are popular resources for finding rental properties in Scotland.
 Additionally, you can contact local estate agents who specialize in renting out properties in Scotland.
 You can also look for rental postings in local newspapers and on community notice boards.
-Finally, you can ask friends and family if they know of any available rental properties in Scotland," remarked one expat in Scotland.
+Finally, you can ask friends and family if they know of any available rental properties in Scotland," said one expat in Scotland.

 What is a typical expat home or apartment like in Scotland?

 "Expat homes and apartments in Scotland tend to be modern and comfortable, with plenty of natural light and a neutral colour palette.
 Many expats choose to live in the city centre, where they can enjoy easy access to public transportation, shops, restaurants, and other amenities.
 Expat apartments often come with a fully-equipped kitchen, a comfortable living area, and a balcony or terrace.
-Many expats also choose to live in the suburbs, where they can enjoy a more relaxed lifestyle and access to green spaces," said one expat who made the move to Scotland.
+Many expats also choose to live in the suburbs, where they can enjoy a more relaxed lifestyle and access to green spaces," remarked one expat who made the move to Scotland.

 "I live in a two-bedroom letting company-rented flat.
 I don't think there's any "typical" living situation for expats in the UK - people live in anything from flats (council, private, or letting company-rented), houses (semi-detached or detached), country manors, etc," explained one expat living in Glasgow, Scotland.